n0rr1n501/Norrin-s-2024-Summer-Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/LeT4ZPPdnww?si=4IwYQt-L5Fl9FiUL" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-My modification for my project was to add a return/retreival function to the robot.
+My modification for my project was to add a return/retrieval function to the robot.
 This return feature would enable me to bring the robot back to where it started.
 My modification consisted of different parts: the input, the counter and recorder, and the playback.
-Because the modification was heavily focused on code, I previously researched different ways I could take to acheive my goal.
-First, I shifted my attention to creating the separate input to enable the entire function.
+Because the modification was heavily focused on code, I previously researched different ways I could take to achieve my goal.
+First, I shifted my attention to creating separate input to enable the entire function.
 I experimented with using AcZ values and certain degrees of AcX and AcY values, similar to the original inputs to the car, but, I finally landed upon using a button as it proved to be reliable.
 Next, with the aid of my instructor, Ben, I designed the counter and recorder using int (integers) and bools.
 The counter recorder counts the time that the button is held, allowing the rest of the return feature to run.
 Similarly, the recorder records the movements sent to the robot once the return feature is enabled.
 The playback part of the return feature was tricky as I had to move my reading of the inputs down one by one until no other inputs were left in the recorder.

 # Modified Glove Code
 ```C++